yanghonggang/gitlab/doc/development/testing_guide/frontend_testing.md

 });
 ```

-It is also recommended:

-- not add `.js-*` classes just for testing purposes.
+It is not recommended that you add `.js-*` classes just for testing purposes.
 Only do this if there are no other feasible options available.

-- not use a `.qa-*` class or `data-qa-selector` attribute for any tests other than QA end-to-end testing.
+Do not use a `.qa-*` class or `data-qa-selector` attribute for any tests other than QA end-to-end testing.

 ### Querying for child components